meltano/handbook/src/_company/using-github.md

   before and/or after implementing an important user-facing feature.
 - [Demo Day](https://gitlab.com/groups/meltano/-/boards/3650469) - used to better plan what will be presented from the Meltano team and community
 -->
-- [Engineering Assignment](https://github.com/orgs/meltano/projects/3) - useful for understanding the WIP for engineers in the company.
+- [Engineering Assignment](https://github.com/orgs/meltano/projects/3) - Useful for understanding the WIP for engineers in the company.
 - [Iterations](https://github.com/orgs/meltano/projects/3/views/4) - Engineering assignments by iteration.
 Useful for understanding development scheduled on a weekly basis

 <!-- DOES NOT EXIST IN GITHUB?